-Not all redistribution is created equal.
-Imagine two different fiscal scenarios in a 2-person economy with one poor individual having \$48 and one rich individual with \$52 in income (so that total income in this economy is \$100).
-In the first scenario, fiscal policy taxes all income from non-poor individuals at 3.85 percent and then executes an omnibus transfer to poor households such that the rich individual has a final income of \$50.01 and the poor individual a final income of \$49.99 (and the government funds its operations with external aid).
-In this scenario, redistribution is limited but the impact on inequality is large.
+n.a. means that the data is not available

+redistribution is limited, but the impact on inequality is large.
 In the second scenario, fiscal policy (overall) taxes all income from any individual at 100 percent and then executes transfers such that the (formerly) rich individual ends up with \$48 and the (formerly) poor individual ends up with \$52 (and again the government receives external aid to fund its operations).
 In this scenario, redistribution is extensive but there is essentially zero impact on inequality.

-The Reranking (RR) index summarizes - for any pre- and post-fiscal distribution of income - the impact that any redistributive program has on "horizontal" equity due to re-ranking (as described intuitively above).
+The reranking (RR) index summarizes - for any pre- and post-fiscal distribution of income - the impact that any redistributive program has on "horizontal" equity due to re-ranking (as described intuitively above).
 Horizontal equity here captures the degree to which households who are "near" each other (in terms of their ranking in the income distribution) are treated equally.
 In the first scenario above, horizontal equity was complete, in that the first- and second-ranked individuals remained the first and second-ranked individuals after the government had completed its fiscal policy.
 In the second scenario, horizontal equity was incomplete as top-ranked individual fell to the bottom rank in the post-fiscal income distribution.
 In lay terms, the RR index summarizes how much "place swapping" there is for any amount of redistribution of income.

 Uganda's RR index is quite small absolutely as well as when measured relative to the total amount of redistribution accomplished by fiscal policy.
-For example, total redistribution (or the Vertical Equity component) from Market Income to Final Income is 3.2 Gini points while 0.3 points of that redistribution contributed to place-swapping.
+For example, total redistribution (or the vertical equity component) from market income to final income is 3.2 Gini points, while 0.3 points of that redistribution contributed to place-swapping.
 In other words, approximately 8 percent of the total redistribution that occurred (and is attributable to fiscal policy) had no impact on inequality.
-From Market Income to Disposable Income, approximately 7 percent of the total redistribution that occurred and is attributable to the execution of fiscal policy had no impact on inequality.
+From market income to disposable income, approximately 7 percent of the total redistribution that occurred and is attributable to the execution of fiscal policy had no impact on inequality.

-5. Conclusions for Policy
+5 Conclusions and Policy Implications